-A Brief Theology of Home (forthcoming)
+A Theology of Home in a Time of Homeless (forthcoming)

 Turn on the television and you are bombarded with programmes on finding, designing, building, buying, restoring or furnishing your home.
 Meanwhile, the earth is radically polluted and millions of people worldwide are refugees.
 What is “home” in Christian theology and how might a theology of home point to a way out of the twin poles of consumerism and homelessness in the contemporary west?

 The Real Peace Process: Worship, Politics and the End of Sectarianism (London: Taylor and Francis, 2010)